htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 The
 **cron\_prep\_time**\ :index:`cron_prep_time<single: cron_prep_time; submit commands>`
-command is analogous to the deferral time’s **deferral\_prep\_time**\ :index:`deferral_prep_time<single: deferral_prep_time; submit commands>` command.
+command is analogous to the deferral time's **deferral\_prep\_time**\ :index:`deferral_prep_time<single: deferral_prep_time; submit commands>` command.
 It specifies the number of seconds before the deferral time that the job is to be matched and sent to the execution machine.
 This